Locating the Lemniscate

 Here then are two natural questions that I’m also not equipped to answer:

-For (2), the LLM suggests that this is true if you regard \(S_k\) as the deck transformation group (not a great name) of the covering given by \((D^2)^k\) over \(D^{2k}\).
-I haven’t found any reference which suggests that this “respects volumes”, but I don’t see why it wouldn’t.
-Let me go do a few years of graduate school and I’ll get back to you.
+For (2), the LLM suggests that you can extract \(S_k\) from the spaces by thinking of it as the deck transformation group (not a great name) of the covering given by \((D^2)^k\) over \(D^{2k}\).
+I haven’t found any reference which suggests that this respects volumes, but I don’t see why it wouldn’t.
+But still we would need to make it make sense on half-integers.

 2. The \(k=1/4\) Case

-Can be regarded as a linear equation in pairs of variables
+Can be regarded as a linear equation in the volume of each pair of variables

 That is,